franreyn/pimaonline-strataui/docs/how-to-dev/widgets/slider.md

 ## JS

-_This is Typescript, which is converted to JS when compiled_

 This JavaScript code initializes and manages a slider widget with multiple functionalities.
-It selects all elements with the class `.slider-widget`, ensures that each slider has direct children with the class `.slider-item`, creates navigation buttons and dots, handles slide transitions, and provides keyboard navigation.
+It selects all elements with the class `slider-widget`, ensures that each slider has direct children with the class `slider-item`, creates navigation buttons and dots, handles slide transitions, and provides keyboard navigation.
 Additionally, it checks for proper navigation elements and verifies that slider items are not empty.
 The code also includes functionality to vertically center the content of a slide if it is short and does not contain videos.

 ```js
 const sliderWidgets: NodeListOf<HTMLElement> = document.querySelectorAll<HTMLElement>("slider-widget");